Marek Larwood: Films

 Larwood made a cameo appearance as an amateur magician in the 2007 film Magicians.

 Online

 Larwood has regularly made content on YouTube.
 He has both his personal channel with sketches, and The Cool Dudes Walking Club, where he chronicles walks around the UK.

-He also presented a weekly podcast on classic and current films, Film Fandango, with fellow comedian David Reed and Danielle Ward.
+He also presented a weekly podcast on classic and current films, Film Fandango, with fellow comedians David Reed and Danielle Ward.
 He then presented his own podcast Marek Makes a Movie.